People in low income households

 The data shows that, before housing costs were paid:

-- among working age adults, those in Pakistani households (39%) were the most likely to live in low income
+- among working age people, those living in Bangladeshi (36%) and Pakistani (35%) households were the most likely to live in low income households

-- among pensioners, those in Pakistani households (37%) were the most likely to live in low income
+- among pensioners, those in Indian households (30%) were the most likely to live in low income households – the number of pensioners surveyed in Bangladeshi and Pakistani ethnic groups was too small to make any reliable conclusions

-10. By ethnicity and age group (before housing costs)
+7. By ethnicity and age group (after housing costs)

 Ethnicity | All | Children | Working-age | Pensioners |